You don’t have to travel far for outstanding beaches and dramatic landscapes

 Remote islands

 Scotland is home to some exceptional islands with intriguing histories, breathtaking landscapes, and tranquil beaches to be discovered.
 Of course, the mouthwatering seafood and smoky whiskies are also a big draw.
-Join our cruise with weather presenter Carol Kirkwood for an unforgettable cruise around Scotland's Highlands and Islands.
-You'll be sailing aboard Lord of the Glens, a small, yacht-like ship, where you'll spend eight days exploring the Caledonian Canal and the enchanting islands off Scotland's western shore.
+The best way to discover Scotland's islands is by cruise and you could choose to explore the Hebrides on board an expedition ship, or join weather presenter Carol Kirkwood as you voyage through the Scottish Highlands.

 Fabulous train journeys